KonstantinGolovahin/MilestoneExtra/README.md

 Russian localisation.

 ## Installation
-This is a source code for the mod for editing in Unreal Engine editor, so please visit [https://ficsit.app/mod/MilestoneExtra] (Ficsit page) for installation via Satisfactory Mod Manager.
+This is a source code for the mod for editing in Unreal Engine editor, so please visit [https://ficsit.app/mod/MilestoneExtra](Ficsit page) for installation via Satisfactory Mod Manager.

 ## Feedback
-Feedback and issues please direct to  https://github.com/KonstantinGolovahin/MilestoneExtra/issues [https://github.com/KonstantinGolovahin/MilestoneExtra/issues](Github)
+Feedback and issues please direct to  [https://github.com/KonstantinGolovahin/MilestoneExtra/issues](Github page)